 Lincoln Paine, maritime historian, author, editor, and curator

-Maritime historian, author, and editor Lincoln Paine will take a look at the role energy has played in Maine's maritime history, and the relationship of water, fossil fuels, and wind energy as a part of that story.
+Maritime historian, author, and editor Lincoln Paine took a look at the role energy has played in Maine's maritime history, and the relationship of water, fossil fuels, and wind energy as a part of that story.